qiqih-code/splendor-contest-agent/README.md

 In the **preliminary submission** (23:59 Monday 4th October, Week 10), you are to:

-1. Submit your first working version of your solution, by tagging the commit as "`preliminary`".
+1. The `agents/<your_teamname>/myTeam.py` implementing your AI-based Splendor agent team as per instructions above by tagging the relevant commit as "`preliminary-submission`".
 2. Fill the [Project Certification \& Contribution Form (PRELIMINARY)](https://forms.gle/rg6ddaX7MbrpCLrJ9).
  > :warning: Each member of the team should fill a separate certification form.
 Members who do not certify will not be marked and will be awarded zero marks.